thomasokken/free42/README.md

 Free42 for RP-42 is in development.
 Lastest version of Free42 is **0.0.1**.
 [Free42 0.0.1](https://github.com/Jeremy924/free42/releases/download/development/Free42.bin)

+Information about RP-42 can be found [here](https://github.com/Jeremy924/rp42-hardware).

 ### Free42 for RP42 versions
 [Version 0.0.1](https://github.com/Jeremy924/free42/releases/download/development/Free42.bin)

 ### Installing on RP42
 To install on Free42, run the installer script.
-You must have pyserial install to run it.
-To install pyserial.
+You must have pyserial installed to run it.
 This script is just for uploading during development purposes.
 The script can be found [here](https://github.com/Jeremy924/free42/blob/master/upload/FlashUploader0_0_1.py).